How to Sell on Facebook in 2021 [Tutorial For Beginners]

 This is an example of a very successful social media campaign that covers Facebook, too: “BUSCH BEER IS SENDING 500 FANS TO THE 2018 DAYTONA 500“.

 The number of public posts with brand mention is huge and growing, all with positive comments — that’s exactly what a brand is looking for.

-We occasionally run paid FB campaigns and see “Facebook-assisted” orders, according to Mixpanel (even more occasionally).
+We occasionally run paid FB campaigns and see “Facebook-assisted” orders, according to Mixpanel.
 But I should honestly say that I’m not a fan of Facebook advertising.

 It looks promising, it seems powerful, it is designed to impress advertisers.

-Probably this video by Veritasium I watched back in 2014 has become the final nail in the coffin of my trust to this tool.
+However, this video by Veritasium is the final nail in the coffin of my trust in this tool.